flxw/flxw.github.io/_posts/2014-5-27-install-windows-7+-from-usb.markdown

 ---
 layout: post
 title: How to boot Windows 7+ installation from USB
+description: A few lines to make a bootable Windows USB stick
 ---
 Everytime I try to install Windows from a USB stick, I forget a simple step in making the stick bootable and another few minutes are wasted searching for the solution.